Magic: The Gathering Tournament Rules Updates

 Here are the Magic: The Gathering Tournament Rules update notes for the latest release (which can be found here), listed by the section number of the rules.
 To have more context, you should refer to the actual wording in the document itself.

-In addition to these updates to the Magic Tournament Rules, a few updates have been made to the Infraction Procedure Guide and the Judging at Regular REL documents.
-Toby Elliott has a full write-up on these changes on his blog.
+In addition to these updates to the Magic Tournament Rules, a few updates have been to the Infraction Procedure Guide.
+Toby Elliott has a full write-up on these changes here.

 That's all for this update!
 If you have questions about Magic Tournament Rules, I recommend the following resources: